Local Parking Restrictions

 Documents can be seen at the Town Hall between 09:00-16:30 Monday to Thursday and 09:00-16:00 on Friday.

-Based on the responses we’ve received, we’ll send a report explaining our recommendations to the councillor responsible for Transport, Cleansing and Waste as well as Legal and Finance officers.
+Based on the responses we’ve received, we’ll send a report explaining our recommendations to the councillor responsible for Transport and Infrastructure as well as Legal and Finance officers.

 One of four things will then happen to your request: